 PSY-219 Introduction to Abnormal Psychology

-4 credits, Fall/Winter/Spring Introduction to abnormal psychology, including disorders and approaches to treatment.
-Prerequisite: Previous completion of or current enrollment in WRD-098 or placement into RD-115.
-Recommended: Pass WRD-090 or placement in RD-115.
+4 credits, Fall/Winter/Spring Introduction to abnormal psychology including disorders and approaches to treatment.
+Prerequisite or Corequisite: WRD-098 or placement in RD-115.
+Recommended: WRD-090 or placement in RD-115

 PSY-221 Introduction to Counseling